Features

 CodeMirror 6 is roughly five times lighter than Monaco (~400KB vs ~2MB+).
 Lexical handles markdown — Meta's editor framework, designed for performance at scale.
 The Bun server runs native TypeScript with no transpile step, and the code index lives in embedded SQLite, no external DB process.

 Thousand-message threads with hundreds of tool calls stay scrollable.
-Voidleap was engineered around that scale from day one.
+Voidleap Code was engineered around that scale from day one.

 Control Center